Great Yarmouth: Sightseeing and tourism

 The South Denes area is home to the Grade I listed Norfolk Naval Pillar, known locally as the Britannia Monument or Nelson's Monument.
 This tribute to Nelson was completed in 1819, 24 years before the completion of Nelson's Column in London.
 The monument, designed by William Wilkins, shows Britannia standing atop a globe holding an olive branch in her right hand and a trident in her left.
 There is a popular assumption in the town that the statue of Britannia was supposed to face out to sea but now faces inland due to a mistake during construction, although it is thought she is meant to face Nelson's birthplace at Burnham Thorpe.
-The monument was originally planned to mark Nelson's victory at the Battle of the Nile, but fund-raising was not completed until after his death and it was instead dedicated to England's greatest naval hero.
-It is currently surrounded by an industrial estate but there are plans to improve the area.
+The monument was originally planned to mark Nelson's victory at the Battle of the Nile, but fundraising was not completed until after his death, and it was instead dedicated to England's greatest naval hero.
+It is currently surrounded by an industrial estate, but there are plans to improve the area.
 The Norfolk Nelson Museum on South Quay housed the Ben Burgess collection of Nelson memorabilia and was the only dedicated Nelson museum in England.
-Its several galleries looked at Nelson's life and personality, and at what life was like for men who sailed under him.
+It's several galleries that look at Nelson's life and personality, and at what life was like for men who sailed under him.
 It closed in 2019.

 Charles Dickens used Yarmouth as a key location in his novel David Copperfield, and described the town as "the finest place in the universe".
-The author stayed at the Royal Hotel on the Marine Parade while writing the novel.
+Dickens stayed at the Royal Hotel on the Marine Parade while writing the novel.

 The Time and Tide Museum in Blackfriars Road, managed by Norfolk Museums Service, was nominated in the UK Museums Awards in 2005.
 It was built as part of a regeneration of the south of the town in 2003.
 Its location in an old herring smokery harks back to the town's status as a major fishing port.
-Sections of the historic town wall stand opposite the museum, next to the Great Yarmouth Potteries, part of which is housed in another former smoke house.
+Sections of the historic town wall stand opposite the museum, next to the Great Yarmouth Potteries, part of which is housed in another former smokehouse.
 The town wall is among the most complete medieval town walls in the country, with 11 of the 18 original turrets still standing.
 Other museums in the town include the National Trust's Elizabethan House, the Great Yarmouth Row Houses, managed by English Heritage, and the privately owned Blitz and Pieces, based on the Home Front during World War II.

-The Maritime Heritage East partnership, based at the award-winning Time and Tide Museum aims to raise the profile of maritime heritage and museum collections.
+The Maritime Heritage East partnership, based at the award-winning Time and Tide Museum, aims to raise the profile of maritime heritage and museum collections.

-In October 2021, street artist Banksy created a number of murals in the town known as A Great British Spraycation.
+In October 2021, street artist Banksy created several murals in the town as part of his set A Great British Spraycation.